kausar3033/kubernetes-full-process/MetaLLB_Load_blancer/Readme.md

           addresses:
           - <ip-address-range-start>-<ip-address-range-stop>

+## Execute
+    kubectl apply -f metallb-configmap.yaml

- ## You can assing single ip or can assign ar ipm range
+ ## You can assing single ip or can assign ip range